Edmund Hardinge

 Sir Edmund Stracey Hardinge, 4th Baronet (27 March 1833 – 8 April 1924) was the fourth of the Hardinge baronets and a first-class cricketer who played a single match for Kent County Cricket Club in 1861.

 Early life

 Hardinge was born at Bidborough in Kent in 1833, the second son of Reverend Sir Charles Hardinge, 2nd Baronet, and Emily Bradford Callander.
 He was educated at Tonbridge School, where he played cricket in the school XI, and at University College, Oxford.

 Cricket

 Despite playing club cricket regularly and being rated in the 1907 History of Kent County Cricket as a "hard hitter", "fast bowler with a low delivery" and a "good fieldsman", Hardinge's only First XI match was for Kent against Sussex at Tunbridge Wells in 1861.
-He played club cricket for Sevenoaks Vine and Bluemantles and played some non-first-class matches for the Gentlemen of Kent amateur side.
+He played club cricket for Sevenoaks Vine and Bluemantles and played some minor matches for the Gentlemen of Kent.
 He was a member of the General Committee of Kent County Cricket Club between 1879 and 1881, his brother having been a vice-president of the club.